We must respond right now to Sligo Creek’s cry for help – and we have to think bigger.

 - Take an immediate first step toward responsibility by at least instituting company-wide recycling programs.
 Most of us in Montgomery County have blue bins outside our doors so that we can recycle – yet every McDonald’s, Wendy’s, Burger King, Subway, Chic-fil-A, and almost every other fast food restaurant I’ve ever seen refuses to recycle?
 They force pollution on us; they should have to take it back.
 Conversely, we should all patronize and celebrate restaurants like CAVA in downtown Silver Spring.
 It’s as close to a throwaway-free restaurant as I’ve seen.
 It even composts.
 Incredible!
 If CAVA can do it, so can every other restaurant.

-Persuade state and local officials to pass legislation at their respective levels.
+Persuade state, local and national officials to pass legislation at their respective levels.

 I can’t emphasize enough that we need to do everything we can to fight for the Break Free From Plastic Pollution Act of 2020.
 But let’s not wait on Washington.
 We can lead from Maryland.